-Methuen Community Television is a local, non-profit television station dedicated to covering the community of Methuen.
+Methuen Community Studios is a local, non-profit television station dedicated to covering the community of Methuen.
 Our goal is to give the people of Methuen an opportunity to use the media effectively to inform their neighbors about the issues affecting our community.
 We also strive to provide a venue for local sports, the arts, religious and non-profit organizations and business leaders’ expertise to be shared.

-From its origins at Methuen High School, MCTV moved and opened its doors at its current location, in a professional office park.
-The new facility was custom designed and built to meet the needs of the organization as it grew to serve the community.
+From its origins at Methuen High School, MCTV moved to a professional office park and operated there from 2003-2017.
+This facility was custom designed and built to meet the needs of the organization as it grew to serve the community.

-With its state of the art facilities, MCTV also revamped its training program to better serve our members.
+With its state of the art facilities, MCS revamped its training program to better serve our members.
 They have been trained in producing, directing, hosting, studio operations and field equipment operations.
-We have also supported our membership through “Member’s Nights”, led by staff and members.
-Past topics have included Copyright Issues, Promoting Your Program, and The Life of a Professional Cameraman.
+We have also supported our membership through Member’s Night Workshops, School Vacation Children’s Workshops, and Volunteer Day events.

 Since 2004, MCS staff and MCS members have won three national HOMETOWN awards, two Honorable Mentions at the National level, four regional first place awards and 20 other regional awards for its programming.
 In addition, two programs, “Call to Serve” and “The Empty Chair: Exposing Addiction” have been recognized with the Northeast region Alliance for Community Media’s RIKA WELSH COMMUNITY IMPACT award.

 We have also been on the scene of local events including the Santa Parade, State of the City Address, Book of Golden Deeds dinner, Methuen Day and many more.
 MCS has also provided complete and comprehensive election coverage.
 Every election season since 2003, MCS produced candidate debates as well as live election night coverage where possible.